How to Knit Easy Eyelet Lace

-The yarn over in this pattern is essentially between 2 knit stitches, and so involves simply bringing the working yarn from behind the needles, through the needles to the front.
+The yarn over in this pattern is essentially between 2 knit stitches, and therefore only involves bringing the working yarn from behind the needles, through between the needles, to the front.

 I hope this tutorial has helped you :)

-F i n d L a c e K n i t t i n g B o o k s o n A m a z o n U S :
+F i n d L a c e K n i t t i n g B o o k s o n A m a z o n :